cuelang/cuelang.org/content/en/docs/concepts/logic.md

 This diagram shows that CUE interprets both `true` and `false` as an instance of `bool`.
 No surprises there.
-What is less ordinary is that, to CUE, `bool` is just as much value as `true` and `false`.
+What is less ordinary is that, to CUE, `bool` is just as much a value as `true` and `false`.
 For instance, when we say that a value is both a `bool` and `true`, or in lattice terms,